 All About Hashes, Hashrates, and Algorithms

 Breaking the hash involves attempting to come up with a 64-digit hexadecimal number (a hash) that is less than or equal to the target hash.
-The first miner to discover the solution of the said hash puzzle is the one who reaps the block rewards within that block.
+The first miner to discover the solution to the said hash puzzle is the one who reaps the block rewards within that block.
 As the total hashing power increases, however, each individual miner’s chance of finding the hash decreases: Hashing power increases when more miners join the network and/or the mining equipment evolves.

-In addition to block rewards, miners are also afforded voting rights with regards to network changes and improvements to the blockchains in which they mine.
+In addition to block rewards, miners are also afforded voting rights regarding network changes and improvements to the blockchains in which they mine.
 That means that miners have a degree of influence over the said blockchains and their future development.
 Voting power is proportional to the hash power of a miner, which means the higher the hash power of a miner, the more weight their vote carries.

-Once the block is mined by one of the miners and there is consensus on the network, the block is packed up and includes the current pending transactions from the Mempool (the distributed pending transaction register).
+Once the block is mined by one of the miners and there is consensus on the network, the block is packed up and includes the current pending transactions from the mempool (the distributed pending transaction register).
 The process continues for the subsequent block.

 Miners are the backbone of any PoW network, keeping it secure and running while collectively maintaining the ledger of transactions (the blockchain) and verifying all additional transactions.
 The name Proof of Work refers to the miners proving they have ‘worked’ to earn their reward by running the necessary cryptographic functions to solve the mathematical problems.

 As the number and the processing capacity of miners of a specific network each increase, the network mining difficulty also increases.
 In some cases, the block reward can decrease over time, such as the Bitcoin halving, which happens over specific periods of time.